 Principled affects, i.e., productive and constructive conduct in all aspects of life, intuitively driven for excellence and guided by a widely and duly acclaimed value system.

 Cognition and Education: A Bungean Systemic Perspective.
 (In press for 2019).

 A systemic worldview helps us make sense of the world around us and flexibly systematize how we go about constructing, retaining, and deploying all sorts of knowledge.
 Formal education is then supposed to provide for systemic cross-disciplinary curricula designed and deployed under systemic pedagogical frameworks, like the Systemic Cognition and Education framework, to empower students with systemic profiles for lifelong learning and success in life.

-Models and Modeling in the Framework of Systemic Cognition and Education.
-(In press for 2019).
+Scientific Models and Modeling in the Framework of Systemic Cognition and Education.
+(August 2018).
+Working paper.